 - The tenant ID is automatically generated by the The first administrator who created the tenant receives an activation email with a URL.
 This URL contains the tenant ID

 - Under Applications and Resources, choose Applications, click the pencil icon for Add Application, and assign the new application the name CertificateGeneration, for example.
-Then search for CertificateGeneration and click on Certificate for API Authentication.
+Within the section “Client ID, Secrets and Certificate”, Click on Add “Certificates for API Authentication”

 - Enter the Common Name, Password, and Confirmed Password and click on Generate.
 The browser downloads the certificate to your local